-Emulsification cuts NOx by around 60 per cent and PM by around 90 per cent.
+Emulsification cuts NOx by up to 60 per cent and PM by up 90 per cent.
 It does this by increasing atomization of the hydrocarbon molecules, which increases the surface area, allowing for a more efficient burn, where more of the fuel is turned to energy.

 Our technology utilises the latest emulsification technology and has undergone a rigorous programme of lab based testing – and now we are ready to make take the next step.

-Over the next few months Clean Fuel - Sustainable Performance will prove the reliability and versatility of our technology by powering an a new attempt to break the world speedboat record for the fastest circumnavigation.
+Clean Fuel - Sustainable Performance will prove the reliability and versatility of our technology by powering Alan Priddy’s world record attempt for the fastest circumnavigation in a powerboat.
 The revolutionary wave-slicing powerboat will use a fuel emulsion that will be produced on board the boat, eliminating the need the for additional water storage and costly engine adaption.

-Following the successful completion of the round the world record attempt, Clean Fuel Ltd would seek to raise additional funds from the market to fund limited commercial deployment of Clean Fuel.
-By the end of 2018, the company would hope to have deployed our technology on 12 or more commercial vessels.
+To support Team Britannia’s record attempt and further trials, Clean Fuel Ltd will seek to raise additional funds from the market to funds.
+We hope by the end of 2020, the company will have deployed our technology on 12 or more commercial vessels or sites.

-During the limited commercial deployment, Clean Fuel would work on refining its detailed business plans, adapting existing technology to assess fuel efficiency gain, but initial predictions suggest that a saving of between 5-10 per cent is possible.
+During this limited commercial deployment, Clean Fuel will provide additional data on the success of its products and refine its business plans, using existing technology to assess fuel efficiency gain, but initial results suggest that a saving of between 5-10 per cent.